-Some other options of the basic concrete slab are “stamped concrete, tiles, pavers, and even flagstones.”
+Some other options for the basic concrete slab are “stamped concrete, tiles, pavers, and even flagstones.”
 For an addition to a one-story patio, adding columns to the existing slab work will work wonders.
-As all things are being considered, weighing the options which are available in the market begins with the planning process.
+As all things are being considered, weighing the options that are available in the market begins with the planning process.
 No more daydreaming about the new space.
 After carefully browsing through magazines, online blogs, and endless daydreaming, it’s time to turn the patio dream into reality.
 Endless options for a Houston patio; covered or not.

 – Arch design between all columns; this is with the columns to the wall.- The post will be covered with bricks.- Adding gutters- Electrical: (22 Point) – 2 New Breakers – 3 Fans, 8 Recessed Lights, 3 Lights on a column facing inside, 3 Lights on a column facing outside, 3 GFCI outlets on columns, 2 outlets on the ceiling.
-The total is between $12,500 to $24,000 for something like this.
+The total is between $15,500 to $29,000 for something like this.

 These aren’t priced for multi-level patios.
 With multi-leveled patios, it can include stairs, even some surround sound speakers, a kitchenette with a grill, and a fireplace, and most importantly, the dining area.
 Livable space is what these “dream decks” are for most families.
 They’re unique in design, functionality, and for homeowners, this can be of great value for any home.